low calorie desserts, healthy dessert recipes, low calorie sweet treats, guilt free desserts, healthy baking swaps.

 1. Chia Pudding (150 Calories)

 Creamy, satisfying, and endlessly customizable.
-Mix chia seeds with almond milk, a little vanilla, and let it sit overnight.
-Top with fresh fruit or a sprinkle of dark chocolate.
+Mix chia seeds with unsweetened almond milk and a dash of vanilla extract, then let it sit in the fridge overnight.
+Top with fresh berries or a dark chocolate shave.

 2. Greek Yogurt Parfait (180 Calories)

-Layer protein-rich Greek yogurt with berries and a drizzle of honey.
-Add granola for crunch.
-It’s indulgent without being heavy.
+Layer protein-rich, unsweetened Greek yogurt with fresh mixed berries and a light drizzle of raw honey.
+Add a tablespoon of organic granola for a satisfying crunch.
+It’s indulgent without being heavy (This also makes an excellent choice for morning fuel).

 3. Banana Ice Cream (120 Calories)

-Freeze ripe bananas, then blend until creamy.
-It’s literally just bananas, but tastes like soft-serve ice cream.
-Add cocoa powder for a chocolate version.
+Freeze ripe, sliced bananas, then blend them in a high-speed blender until creamy.
+It’s literally just fruit, but it mimics the exact texture of soft-serve ice cream.
+Pro Tip: Add a tablespoon of unsweetened cocoa powder for a rich chocolate version.

 4. Baked Apples with Cinnamon (160 Calories)

-Core an apple, fill it with oats, nuts, and a touch of honey, then bake.
-Warm, sweet, and naturally satisfying.
+Core a fresh apple, fill the center with rolled oats, crushed walnuts, and a touch of honey, then bake until tender.
+It is warm, sweet, and naturally satisfying for cold evenings.

 5. Dark Chocolate Dipped Strawberries (90 Calories)